WahooFitness/slate/source/includes/plans/_overview.md

 # Plans

-Plan records hold information pertaining to the structure of a [workout](#workouts) that can played on Wahoo devices and applications.
+Plan records hold information pertaining to the structure of a [workout](#workouts) that can be played on Wahoo devices and applications.
 A plan record includes a file which holds details about the intervals and targets to be performed during a workout.

 For Information regarding how to build your plan file see [Plan Files](#plan-files).